 The three-year old’s settle into the routine of school very nicely.
 Because apples, school, teachers, and September seem to go together, the threes begin the year with a quick look at apples.
 They will learn about Johnny Appleseed, eat, paint, and color apples.
 It is an extremely fun unit and gives the children a chance to experiment with many different mediums.
 This will be followed by an in-depth study of shapes and colors.
 The children will paint, cut, color, and eat in a variety of shapes and colors.
 The grand finale will be a Shape and Color Hunt.
 (Like an Easter egg hunt only we hunt paper shapes, not eggs).

 The four-year-old classes devote September to the alphabet—Sound boring? —Not the way they do it!
 This first month of letter and sound identification is an introduction for some and reinforcement or even a review for others.
 The four-year-old parents should have received a detailed calendar of events for the month of September.
 If you did not, let us know.
 This kind of unit provides tremendous opportunities for music, poems, foods, and gross and fine motor experiences.
 Try to help your child remember bubble (B), glitter (G), and ice cream (I) day.
-The snack signup sheet will come home the first day of school, if you would like to send in a treat please let your teacher know.
+The snack signup sheet will come home the first day of school, if you would like to send in a treat, please let your teacher know.
 All treats will need to be store bought to avoid germs and cross-contamination.
 Please remember we are a nut free school.
-Megan, Kari, and Bridget have some outstanding ideas and would appreciate the help.
+Brittney, Kari, and Cindi have some outstanding ideas and would appreciate the help.
 Michelle’s pre-kindergarten classes will also be doing a quick review of the alphabet and consonant sounds.
 One of the advantages of beginning the year with an alphabet overview is the opportunity it gives the teacher to assess fine motor skills and strengthen cutting and gluing abilities.

 The kindergarten classes spend most of September studying the history of transportation.
 The unit is divided into three areas—land, sea, and air.
 Toward the end of the month, you should look for a transportation book that your child has worked on all month!
 Our kindergarteners will also make stop signs and rubber band-propelled boats…it’s a very busy month!